karayaman/Play-online-chess-with-real-chess-board/README.md

 1. Place pieces of chess board to their starting position.
 2. Start the online game.
 3. Run "main.py"(Alternatively, click "Start Game" button in the GUI).
 4. Switch to the online game so that program detects chess board of online game.
 You have 5 seconds to do this step.
+You can skip this step if you enter your Lichess API Access Token.
 5. Wait until program says "game started".
 6. Make your move if it's your turn , otherwise make opponent's move.
 8. Notice that program actually makes your move on the internet game if it's your turn.
 Otherwise, wait until program says starting and ending squares of opponent's move.